Why These Are the 25 Best Sales Books You'll Ever Need

 11. Never Split the Difference by Chris Voss

-Core Idea: Negotiation is applied psychology.
-Use techniques from hostage negotiation, like tactical empathy and calibrated questions, to gain the upper hand.
+Core Idea: Negotiation is a form of applied psychology.
+Utilise techniques from hostage negotiation, such as tactical empathy and calibrated questions, to gain the upper hand.

 Why It's Not Rubbish: Written by a former FBI hostage negotiator, this is perhaps the most helpful business book in the last 20 years.
-Voss provides immediately applicable techniques for handling price discussions, discovering hidden information, and making your counterpart feel understood and controlled, all while you guide the conversation.
+Voss provides immediately applicable techniques for handling price discussions, uncovering hidden information, and making your counterpart feel understood and in control, all while guiding the conversation.

 12. Influence: The Psychology of Persuasion by Robert Cialdini